DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- Carter's 5.5 receiving yards per game in his two matchups against the Giants are 19.0 fewer than his over/under for Sunday's game.
+- Against the Giants, Carter has averaged 5.5 receiving yards per game in his two career matchups, 19.0 fewer than his over/under for Sunday's game.

 - Carter has not caught a touchdown pass versus the Giants.

-- The Giants have the NFL's 15th-ranked pass defense this season, surrendering 245.3 yards per game through the air.
+- The Giants have the NFL's 15th-ranked pass defense this season, yielding 245.3 yards per game through the air.

-- At 1.7 passing TDs allowed per game, the Giants defense is ranked 21st in the league.
+- With 27 passing TDs conceded this season, the Giants defense is ranked 21st in the NFL.

 Recent Performances